 Computer viruses generally work in two ways.
 The first type begins to multiply as soon as it gets into a new computer.
 The second type remains dead until it arrives at the right time and starts that malicious code.
 In other words, the infected program must be run.
 Therefore, it is very vital to protect the installation of programs by installing a powerful antivirus program.

-The latest computer virus has many capabilities that help bypass antivirus software and other advanced levels of security.
-The main target can include stealing passwords or data, entering keys, corrupt files, and even controlling the device.
+The latest computer virus has many capabilities that help bypass antivirus software and other advanced levels of cybersecurity.
+The main target can include stealing passwords or data, entering keys, corrupting files, and even controlling the device.

 Subsequently, the latest development of polymorphic malware permits viruses to modify their code with a dynamic release.
 This has made virus identification very difficult.